 - Trim and flute the edges.

-- Place cooked squash pulp in a food processor and blend until it is smooth.
+- Place cooked squash pulp in a food processor or mixer and blend until it is smooth.

 - Measure out two cups into a large bowl.
 Save any remaining squash for something else.

 - Add the squash pulp and the remaining ingredients to a bowl and blend with a whisk until smooth.